jmarrec/rubocop-composite-action/README.md

 There is also an `autocorrect` argument that will run `rubocop --auto-correct` first if set to `true`.
 Defaults to `false`.
 If you set this to `true`, you can also use `commit-auto-correct` set to `true` to that the resulting auto-corrected files are pushed to your branch

+Finally, a `use-bundle` argument is provided so the command run is `bundle exec rubocop` and not `rubocop`

 ```
 name: Rubocop
 on: